MarcelloMolinaro/ETH-Alerts/README.md

 twilios_phone_number <- ? `

 ### Run the Program
+1) Clone the repository
+2) Open `ETH Price Alerts- For Public.R`
+3) Get your Twilio credentials
+4) Save them to your `save_credentials.RData` file
+  - Instructions in the main file
+5) Run the Program
+  - You will see "Previous Price" and "Today's Price" printed, and if the rpice change falls into the defined logic, you will recieve a text notification
+6) Customize your program!
+  - Connect this to other currencies
+  - Modify the logic for the price changes
+  - Send notifcations to others
+  - etc.

 ## How does it work?
 - Using packages Rvest and xml2, the program scrapes data from https://cointelegraph.com/ethereum-price-index.